script26/secure-desktop-os-ideas/README.md

   that many programs ask demanding over privileged permissions BY DEFAULT
 - there are shell exploits, can easily bypass the fake "sandboxing" flatpak does

+Why not just use bubblewrap?
+- flatpak is based off bubblewrap, and also theres too many applications to manually secure with bubblewrap.
+Applications should be built on a secure platform, not the other way around where the secure platform tries to make all apps secure

 Why did you make this?
 - hoping to spread awareness about pushing the bounderies of desktop security, since desktop security is usually poor user practice, poor habits and poor support for several decades ever since